 We have many generous benefactors committed to supporting lay

 ministry and theological education.
-Their gifts allow lay students,
+Their gifts allow students like

 personal formation offered by our school.
 We give equal

 consideration for financial aid awards to full-time and part-time